astropy/astropy/docs/development/testguide.rst

     astropy.test()

-then runs both these interoperability tests, and all the unit tests in the sub-modules.
+then runs both these interoperability tests, and all the unit tests in the sub-packages.
 This functionality is especially important for people who install packages through bundles and package managers, where the original source code for the tests is not immediately available.